 At the urging of Joe O’Donnell (founder of the Joey Fund) and Eddie, Phantom Gourmet and Eddie’s sons the Andelman brothers have taken over the planning and promotion of the event.
 Dave (now serving as Chief Hot Dog), Mike, and Dan receive no compensation of any kind, not even a check for their expenses, because they are dedicated to eradicating this disease.

-This year, with encouragement from Joe, Eddie, Mayor Tom Menino, and the Lyons Group, the event moves to Lansdowne Street next to Fenway Park Saturday May 19 noon to 4PM.
+With encouragement from Joe, Eddie, Mayor Marty Walsh, and the Lyons Group, the event takes place on Lansdowne Street next to Fenway Park.
 We’ll take over the entire street plus all the world famous venues.
 Tickets, including food and activities, are $15 in advance, $20 at the event.
-Kids aged 10 and under are free.
+Kids aged 9 and under are free.

 Cystic Fibrosis affects over 30,000 children and adults in this country.
 To make a donation to the Cystic Fibrosis Foundation, please call 1-800-966-0444 or mail your donation to;